Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Introduction and Relevant Work

 While the research cited above examines the different ways to observe humans, robots must be able to interpret and react to this information accordingly.
-Intention detection research then focuses on developing methods to translate what a certain input should mean for a robot \cite{Wong2021-2TKCP}.
+Intention detection research then focuses on developing methods to translate what a certain input should mean for a robot \cite{Wong2022THMS-2TKCP}.
 For example, pHRI studies with humanoid robots and collaborative carrying tasks attempt to translate interaction forces into walking commands \cite{DAgravante2019pHRCCarrying, mohammadi-2019ICRA-ReactiveUBManip}.
 Although control algorithms sometimes include disturbance rejection, there is an assumption that the underlying base command is always intentional.
-To protect the system (human, robot, and environment), the next step in robot cognition is then to distinguish between intended and unintended inputs.
-For example, in a physical manipulation scenario where the robot uses interaction forces as input (Fig. \ref{fig:interactMANIP}), unintended yet potentially valid inputs could manifest when the user suddenly gets distracted and no longer pays attention to the interaction (Fig. \ref{fig:interactDISTRACT}) or when there is a collision with the user (Fig. \ref{fig:interactCOLLIDE}).
-A robot that reacts to unintended interaction forces could be disastrous for all.